Layouts are the base of the theme, through which all templates are rendered.

 You can edit the default

-The layout that's used to render a page is specified in the template using the layout Liquid tag.
-You can also set templates to use no layout.
+In Liquid templates, the layout that's used to render a page is specified using the layout Liquid tag.

 Layout files are located in the